apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 (Setting this option will not interfer with the Staging Committers' use of HDFS, as it explicitly sets the algorithm to "2" for that part of its work).

+The other way to check which committer to use is to examine the `_SUCCESS` file.
+If it is 0-bytes long, the classic `FileOutputCommitter` committed the job.
+The S3A committers all write a non-empty JSON file; the `committer` field lists the committer used.

 ## Job/Task fails "Destination path exists and committer conflict resolution mode is FAIL"